 The Head of Internal Audit requires appropriate resources at their disposal to undertake sufficient work to offer an independent opinion on the Council's internal control environment.
 This is a fundamental part of the Bridgend County Borough Council's governance arrangements.
-The Internal Audit Annual Plan was presented to the Audit Committee in 27th April 2017, which is based on a provision of 1,085 productive days.
+The Internal Audit Annual Plan was presented to the Audit Committee in 27th April 2017, which is based on the provision of a maximum of 1,085 productive days.

 The Bridgend County Borough Council is in a partnership agreement with the Vale of Glamorgan Council who host the Internal Audit Shared Service.
-As at the 1st April 2017 the staffing structure is listed in table 5 below.
+As at the 1st April 2017 the staffing structure is listed in table 3 below, however this has subsequently changed as a result of the re-structure which came into effect from 1st October 2017.